avishvj/blog/avishvj/content/posts/rudin.md

   alt="alt"
   link="link"
  >}}
 {{< section "end" >}} For example, in computational chemistry, Schwaller and colleagues analysed text representations of chemical reactions using transformers and their corresponding explainable attention maps [3].
 Taking the attention maps for each reaction as a unique reaction signature (as shown in Figure 3), they were able to map out chemical reaction space [4].
 Guided by human scientists, this work was then used to identify viable synthesis routes in the lab for high-impact materials like drugs.
 In computational biology, Avsec et al. [5] predicted gene expression levels from text representations of genomic data, using attention maps to capture long-range receptive fields of genes.
 Similar to the Siberian husky example in Figure 1, these maps do not tell us how the relationship works between genes, but they do tell us that these relationships exist.
-And then using their biological knowledge, the authors were able to infer specific details of these gene regulation circuits which are useful for understanding rare disorders.
+And then using their biological knowledge, the authors were able to infer specific details of these gene regulation circuits which can be useful for understanding rare disorders.
 For these unsupervised "potentially high-stakes" examples where we are presented with data in forms we understand (e.g. text) but with non-intuitive structure (e.g. chemical reaction structure, genomic structure), deep explainable methods guided by human expertise present a useful initial approach.

 In fact, work of this kind broadens the toolkit of the first stage of model development - exploratory data analysis (EDA).
 Deep learning's black box nature limits its use in the final model development stage, but its effectiveness on a wide range of tasks makes it well-suited to initial exploration.
 As part of my PhD programme, I presented a summary of Rudin's paper to the rest of the cohort.
 During the presentation, an audience member asked *"whether this paper indicates the end of black boxes and deep learning (DL)?"* - my answer was a resounding no. I believe it will evolve into two things: firstly, the aforementioned integration with the EDA process, and secondly, into hybrid models of DL and IML (a.k.a. interpretable neural networks), which constrain the unbounded expressivity of neural networks (NNs) with domain-specific knowledge.
 Some examples of this latter work include neural additive models [6] which combine NNs with the interpretable model class of generalised additive models, conceptually-disentangled NNs which revolve around assigning meaningful concepts to the network’s neurons to understand the model’s reasoning [7, 8]{{< sidenote "sn-example" >}}Note that the second reference is from Rudin's lab.
 They cover more examples of disentangled neural networks in Chapters 5 and 6 of their recent review paper looking at major challenges for interpretable machine learning [17].{{< /sidenote >}}, and broader model classes that combine NNs with mechanistic differential equation systems such as neural ordinary differential equations [9] and physics-informed NNs [10].